-Compensation to District for Use Fees will be assessed for the use of District facilities/properties/ equipment based upon costs of operating expenses that would not otherwise have been incurred.
+Compensation will be assessed for the use of District facilities/properties/ equipment based upon costs of operating expenses that would not otherwise have been incurred.
 This includes items such as utilities, supplies, maintenance, employees - including custodial and cafeteria workers/services - as well as administrative services necessary to process each request and Lease Agreement.
 Fees/Charges are subject to change as the Business Manager may deem necessary.

-All fees/charges are computed on an hourly rate beginning with the time the building is required to be open and ending with the time the building is no longer occupied.
+Fees/Charges may be computed on a room use rate and/or an hourly rate beginning with the time the building is required to be open and ending with the time the building is no longer occupied.

 The District may also waive fees/charges for the following groups:

 - employee associations for regular meetings which are not fundraising activities

 - state or regional teacher subject area association meetings